C. Edward McVaney: Family life

-Mr. McVaney was married for 57 years to his wife Carole, having met in high school and married in 1963.
+McVaney was married for 57 years to his wife Carole, having met in high school and married in 1963.
 They had three children, as well as nine grandchildren.

 Philanthropy

 In May 1998, McVaney donated more than $32 million to the University of Nebraska–Lincoln to establish the JD Edwards Honors Program (now the Jeffrey S. Raikes School).
 This program is charged with educating the next generation of business professionals by combining computer science education with business management skills.